Italian passport: Identity information page

 The information page ends with the Machine Readable Zone.

 Languages

-The data page is printed in Italian, English and French.
+The data page is printed in Italian (Mandatory), English and French.

 Further translation is provided on page 6, in all 23 official languages of the European Union.

-Visa free travel
+Visa requirements map

 Visa requirements for Italian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Italy.
-As of 21 September 2022, Italian citizens had visa-free or visa on arrival access to 189 countries and territories, ranking the Italian passport 4th in terms of travel freedom (tied with Luxembourg and Finland) according to the Henley Passport Index.
+As of January 2024, Italian citizens had visa-free or visa on arrival access to 194 countries and territories, ranking the Italian passport 1st in terms of travel freedom (tied with France, Germany, Japan, Singapore and Spain) according to the Henley Passport Index.